rubixchain/rubixgoplatform/command/README.md

 - `unpledge-pow-tokens`: Unpledge any pledge tokens which were pledged as part of PoW based pledging

 To know more about the flags, run `rubixgoplatform upgrade [command] --help`

+### `validate-chain` Command

+This command validates token chain and smart contract chain.

+To know more about the flags, run `rubixgoplatform validate-chain --help`

 ### `version` Command